Som Saran: Playing career

 Saran captained the Cambodia national team in 1972, leading them to a fourth-place finish in the 1972 AFC Asian Cup.

-He was with the national team when it reconvened in 1980, lining up for them until 1994.
-When he returned, only six players were alive from the team that last played before the Khmer Rouge came.
+When he returned to Cambodia in the 1990s, only six players were alive from the team that last played before the Khmer Rouge came.

 Coaching career

 While managing Cambodia, he insinuated that his players were involved in corruption.
 An investigation was conducted but the Cambodia Football Federation denied the accusation.

 In charge of Cambodia until 2005, he led his team to the 2004 Tiger Cup and played against Vietnam.
 His team mostly composed of 20 to 21 year old players.